pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 deploy workloads which run as the ``root`` user in a container, or run privileged pods.

-If you are unable to enable the pod security policy admission controller, you should only provide access to workshops deployed using the Learning Center operator to users you trust.
+If you are unable to enable the pod security policy admission controller, you should only provide access to workshops deployed using the Learning Center Operator to users you trust.

 Also note that where the pod security policy admission controller is not enabled, any workshops which have users create persistent volumes may not work, as the user the pod runs as may not have access to the volume.
 The pod security policy